0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![kernel first address](http://oi57.tinypic.com/16bkco2.jpg)

 The bootloader has now loaded the Linux kernel into memory, filled the header fields, and then jumped to the corresponding memory address.
-We can now move directly to the kernel setup code.
+We now move directly to the kernel setup code.

 The Beginning of the Kernel Setup Stage
 --------------------------------------------------------------------------------

 Finally, we are in the kernel!
-Technically, the kernel hasn't run yet; first, the kernel setup part must configure stuff such as the decompressor and some memory management related things, to name a few.
+Technically, the kernel hasn't run yet.
+First, the kernel setup part must configure stuff such as the decompressor and some memory management related things, to name a few.
 After all these things are done, the kernel setup part will decompress the actual kernel and jump to it.
 Execution of the setup part starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S) at the [_start](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S#L292) symbol.

-It may looks a little bit strange at first sight, as there are several instructions before it.
-A long time ago, the Linux kernel used to have its own bootloader.
+It may look a bit strange at first sight, as there are several instructions before it.
+A long time ago, the Linux kernel had its own bootloader.
 Now, however, if you run, for example,

 ```
 qemu-system-x86_64 vmlinuz-3.18-generic